We WELCOME Transfers!

 - A minimum grade of C is required for courses considered the equivalent of and therefore satisfying the requirements for Freshman Composition (ENG 103) and Writing through Literature (ENG 104).

-- Certain majors may require higher grades in specific courses in order for them to be accepted in transfer to that specific major.
+- Certain majors may require higher grades in specific courses for them to be accepted in transfer to that specific major.
 Examples include:

 *A minimum of 45 credits is required to earn a Bachelor’s degree at Anna Maria College.
-Some programs may requite additional credits – refer to the College Catalog for additional details.
+Some programs may require additional credits – refer to the College Catalog for additional details.

 International Baccalaureate (IB) Program